 After all, some of the legends of street photography shot with 50mm lenses, most notably Henri Cartier-Bresson and Elliott Erwitt.

 But does that mean you should shoot with one?
-I don’t have all the answers, but I’ll try to point you in the right direction based on my experiences in this article.
+I’ll give you my thoughts on 50mm street photography based on my experiences in this article.

 Pros of Shooting With a 50mm Lens for Street Photography